davidvdev/responsive-web-design-exercise/README.md

 > For reference:
 > https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries

-We can also specify the type and the size:
+We can also specify the media type as well as the size:

 ```css
 @media screen and (max-width: 500px) {